peteroupc/peteroupc.github.io/colorgen.md

 <small>

+<sup id=Note1>(1)</sup> The CIE publishes [tabulated data](http://www.cie.co.at/technical-work/technical-resources) for the D65 illuminant and the CIE 1931 and 1964 standard observers at its Web site.

-<sup id=Note1>(1)</sup> Although most electronic color displays in the past used three dots per pixel (red, green, and blue), this may hardly be the case today.
+<sup id=Note2>(2)</sup> Although most electronic color displays in the past used three dots per pixel (red, green, and blue), this may hardly be the case today.
 Nowadays, recent electronic displays and luminaires are likely to use more than three dots per pixel &mdash; such as red, green, blue, and white, or RGBW &mdash; and ideally, color spaces following the _RGBW color model_, or similar color models, describe the intensity those dots should have in order to reproduce certain colors.
 Such color spaces, though, are not yet of practical interest to most programmers outside of hardware and driver development for light-emitting diodes, luminaires, or electronic displays.

-<sup id=Note2>(2)</sup> Although most RGB color spaces in common use define their red, green, and blue points as actual colors, this is not always the case.
+<sup id=Note3>(3)</sup> Although most RGB color spaces in common use define their red, green, and blue points as actual colors, this is not always the case.
 For example, the [ACES2065-1 color space](http://www.oscars.org/science-technology/sci-tech-projects/aces) of the Academy of Motion Picture Arts and Sciences covers almost all colors but has imaginary green and blue points.
 See also note 6.

-<sup id=Note3>(3)</sup> The base-16 digits, in order, are 0 through 9, followed by A through F. The digits A through F can be uppercase or lowercase.
+<sup id=Note4>(4)</sup> The base-16 digits, in order, are 0 through 9, followed by A through F. The digits A through F can be uppercase or lowercase.

-<sup id=Note4>(4)</sup> A [Working Draft](http://www.w3.org/TR/2016/WD-css-color-4-20160705/#hex-notation) of the CSS Color Module Level 4 mentions two additional formats, namely&mdash;
+<sup id=Note5>(5)</sup> A [Working Draft](http://www.w3.org/TR/2016/WD-css-color-4-20160705/#hex-notation) of the CSS Color Module Level 4 mentions two additional formats, namely&mdash;

 - an 8-digit format, consisting of "#" followed by eight base-16 digits, two each for the red, green, blue, and alpha components, in that order, and
 - a 4-digit format, consisting of "#" followed by four base-16 digits, one each for the red, green, blue, and alpha components, in that order (where, for example, "#345F" is the same as "#334455FF" in the 8-digit format).

-<sup id=Note5>(5)</sup> A thorough survey of working spaces other than sRGB, such as eciRGB and NTSC, as well as how to convert between RGB working spaces, are not discussed in detail in this document.
+<sup id=Note6>(6)</sup> A thorough survey of working spaces other than sRGB, such as eciRGB and NTSC, as well as how to convert between RGB working spaces, are not discussed in detail in this document.
 B. Lindbloom, "[RGB Working Space Information](http://www.brucelindbloom.com/index.html?WorkingSpaceInfo.html)", contains further information on RGB working spaces.

-<sup id=Note6>(6)</sup> The hue angle is in radians, and the angle is 0 or greater and less than 2&pi;.
+<sup id=Note7>(7)</sup> The hue angle is in radians, and the angle is 0 or greater and less than 2&pi;.
 Radians can be converted to degrees by multiplying by `180 / pi`.
 Degrees can be converted to radians by multiplying by `pi / 180`.

-<sup id=Note7>(7)</sup> In interior and architectural design, Y is also known as _light reflectance value_ (LRV), provided the XYZ color is such that Y ranges from 0 for black to 100 for white.
+<sup id=Note8>(8)</sup> In interior and architectural design, Y is also known as _light reflectance value_ (LRV), provided the XYZ color is such that Y ranges from 0 for black to 100 for white.

-<sup id=Note8>(8)</sup> Conversions and formulas relative to the D50 white point are provided because the following circumstances, among others, can make such a white point more convenient than the D65 white point, which is otherwise usual for sRGB:
+<sup id=Note9>(9)</sup> Conversions and formulas relative to the D50 white point are provided because the following circumstances, among others, can make such a white point more convenient than the D65 white point, which is otherwise usual for sRGB:

 - Calculations relative to the D50 white point can improve interoperability with applications color-managed with International Color Consortium (ICC) version 2 or 4 profiles.
 - In the printing industry, the D50 illuminant and D50 white point are in wide use; for example, the CIELAB color space in use there is generally based on the D50 white point.

-<sup id=Note9>(9)</sup> Further details on chromatic adaptation or on finding the inverse of a matrix are outside the scope of this document.
+<sup id=Note10>(10)</sup> Further details on chromatic adaptation or on finding the inverse of a matrix are outside the scope of this document.

-<sup id=Note10>(10)</sup> [CIE Technical Note 001:2014](http://www.cie.co.at/publications/technical-notes) says the chromaticity difference (_&Delta;<sub>u&prime;v&prime;</sub>_) should be calculated as the [Euclidean distance](#Color_Differences) between two _u&prime;v&prime;_ pairs and that a chromaticity difference of 0.0013 is just noticeable "at 50% probability".
+<sup id=Note11>(11)</sup> [CIE Technical Note 001:2014](http://www.cie.co.at/publications/technical-notes) says the chromaticity difference (_&Delta;<sub>u&prime;v&prime;</sub>_) should be calculated as the [Euclidean distance](#Color_Differences) between two _u&prime;v&prime;_ pairs and that a chromaticity difference of 0.0013 is just noticeable "at 50% probability".

-<sup id=Note11>(11)</sup> Although the CIELAB color model is also often called "perceptually uniform"&mdash;
+<sup id=Note12>(12)</sup> Although the CIELAB color model is also often called "perceptually uniform"&mdash;
 - CIELAB "was not designed to have the perceptual qualities needed for gamut mapping", according to [B. Lindbloom](http://www.brucelindbloom.com/index.html?UPLab.html), and
 - such a claim "is really only the case for very low spatial frequencies", according to P. Kovesi (P. Kovesi, "Good Colour Maps: How to Design Them", arXiv:1509.03700 [cs.GR], 2015).

-<sup id=Note12>(12)</sup> The placement of the _L\*_, _a\*_, and _b\*_ axes is related to the light/dark contrast, the _opponent signal_ red vs. green, and the opponent signal yellow vs. blue, respectively, which are believed to be generated by the human visual system in response to a stimulus of light.
+<sup id=Note13>(13)</sup> The placement of the _L\*_, _a\*_, and _b\*_ axes is related to the light/dark contrast, the _opponent signal_ red vs. green, and the opponent signal yellow vs. blue, respectively, which are believed to be generated by the human visual system in response to a stimulus of light.
 (These three contrasts are largely associated with E. Hering's work.
 See also the entry "[hue](http://eilv.cie.co.at/term/542)" in the CIE's International Lighting Vocabulary.)

-<sup id=Note13>(13)</sup> The terms _lightness_ and _chroma_ are relative to an area appearing white.
+<sup id=Note14>(14)</sup> The terms _lightness_ and _chroma_ are relative to an area appearing white.
 The corresponding terms _brightness_ and _saturation_, respectively, are subjective terms: _brightness_ is the perceived degree of reflected or emitted light, and _saturation_ is the perceived hue strength (_colorfulness_) compared to other colors of the same hue and brightness.
 (See also the CIE's International Lighting Vocabulary.)
 Note, however, that CIELAB has no formal saturation formula (see the Wikipedia article on [colorfulness](https://en.wikipedia.org/wiki/Colorfulness)).

-<sup id=Note14>(14)</sup> The prime symbol appears near Y because the conversion from RGB usually involves [companded RGB colors](#Linear_RGB_and_Companded_RGB), so that Y&prime; will be similar to luminance, but not the same as luminance (Y).
+<sup id=Note15>(15)</sup> The prime symbol appears near Y because the conversion from RGB usually involves [companded RGB colors](#Linear_RGB_and_Companded_RGB), so that Y&prime; will be similar to luminance, but not the same as luminance (Y).
 See C. Poynton, ["_YUV_ and _luminance_ considered harmful"](http://poynton.ca/PDFs/YUV_and_luminance_harmful.pdf).

-<sup id=Note15>(15)</sup> The prime symbol is left out in function names and other names in the pseudocode for convenience only.
+<sup id=Note16>(16)</sup> The prime symbol is left out in function names and other names in the pseudocode for convenience only.

-<sup id=Note16>(16)</sup> The BT.2020 standard defines a color model called _YcCbcCrc_ for encoding ultra-high-definition video.
+<sup id=Note17>(17)</sup> The BT.2020 standard defines a color model called _YcCbcCrc_ for encoding ultra-high-definition video.
 Unlike for Y&prime;C<sub>_B_</sub>C<sub>_R_</sub>, _linear RGB_ colors, rather than companded ones, should be converted to and from YcCbcCrc.
 However, YcCbcCrc is not yet of general interest to programmers.

-<sup id=Note17>(17)</sup> As an example of this point, the International Color Consortium maintains a [list of standardized conversions](http://www.color.org/chardata/drsection1.xalter) of CMYK color "patches", usually to CIELAB colors relative to the D50 white point, for different standardized printing conditions.
+<sup id=Note18>(18)</sup> As an example of this point, the International Color Consortium maintains a [list of standardized conversions](http://www.color.org/chardata/drsection1.xalter) of CMYK color "patches", usually to CIELAB colors relative to the D50 white point, for different standardized printing conditions.
 Such standardized conversions are generally known as _characterization data_ or _characterization tables_.
 In printing industry practice, a given printing condition (combination of ink, paper, printer, and more) is characterized by printing CMYK color "patches" and measuring their CIELAB values (or [spectral reflectances](#Spectral_Color_Functions)) under standardized lighting.

 A very rough approximate conversion of an RGB color (`color`) to a CMYK color involves generating `k = min(min(1.0 - color[0], 1.0 - color[1]), 1.0 - color[2])`, then generating `[0, 0, 0, 1]` if `k` is 1, or `[((1.0 - color[0]) - k) / (1 - k), ((1.0 - color[2]) - k) / (1 - k), ((1.0 - color[2]) - k) / (1 - k), k]` otherwise.
 A very rough approximate conversion of a CMYK color (`cmyk`) to an RGB color involves generating `[(1 - cmyk[0]) * ik, (1 - cmyk[1]) * ik, (1 - cmyk[2]) * ik]`, where `ik = 1 - cmyk[3]`.

 Printing systems that use mixtures of inks other than cyan, magenta, yellow, and black are not yet of general interest to programmers.

-<sup id=Note18>(18)</sup> Other methods that have been used for approximating relative luminance (and which don't really yield "relative luminance" as used here) include&mdash;
+<sup id=Note19>(19)</sup> Other methods that have been used for approximating relative luminance (and which don't really yield "relative luminance" as used here) include&mdash;

 - using the average, minimum, or maximum of the three color components (as shown on [T. Helland's site](http://www.tannerhelland.com/3643/grayscale-image-algorithm-vb6/), for example),
 - using the [HSL](#HSL) "lightness" (see J. Cook, ["Converting color to grayscale"](https://www.johndcook.com/blog/2009/08/24/algorithms-convert-color-grayscale/)), and
 - using one of the three color components (also as seen on T. Helland's site).

-<sup id=Note19>(19)</sup> See C. Poynton, ["_YUV_ and _luminance_ considered harmful"](http://poynton.ca/PDFs/YUV_and_luminance_harmful.pdf).
+<sup id=Note20>(20)</sup> See C. Poynton, ["_YUV_ and _luminance_ considered harmful"](http://poynton.ca/PDFs/YUV_and_luminance_harmful.pdf).

-<sup id=Note20>(20)</sup> In the [Web Content Accessibility Guidelines 2.0](https://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast-contrast), the _contrast ratio_ of two colors is `(RelLum(brighter) + 0.05) / (RelLum(darker) + 0.05)`, where `RelLum(color)` is the "relative luminance" of a color as defined in the guidelines, `brighter` is the color with higher `RelLum`; and `darker` is the other color.
-In general, under those guidelines, a _contrasting color_ is one whose contrast ratio with another color is 4.5 or greater (or 7 or greater for a stricter conformance level).

-For companded sRGB 8/8/8 colors, `RelLum(color)` is effectively equivalent to `BT709(LinearFromsRGB3(From888(color)))`, with the guidelines using a different version of `LinearFromsRGB`, with 0.03928 (the value used in the sRGB proposal) rather than 0.04045, but this difference doesn't affect the result for such 8/8/8 colors.  `RelLum(color)` is equivalent to [`Luminance(color)`](#Relative_Luminance_Grayscale) whenever conformance to the guidelines is not important.

-A small percentage of people have [defective color vision](https://peteroupc.github.io/suppcolor.html#Defective_and_Animal_Color_Vision) and so may find certain colors harder to distinguish.
-However, according to ["Understanding WCAG 2.0"](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html), "effective [luminance contrast](#Relative_Luminance_Grayscale) can generally be computed without regard to specific color deficiency, except for the use of predominantly long wavelength colors [such as red] against darker colors ... for [people with] protanopia".

 <sup id=Note21>(21)</sup> B. MacEvoy calls these [_hue harmonies_](http://www.handprint.com/HP/WCL/tech13.html#harmonies).
 See also his [summary of harmonious color relationships](http://www.handprint.com/HP/WCL/tech13.html#harmonyoverview).